 Cutting Ceramic tile with Tile Nipper

 But most of the times we want to make irregular cuts across the edges rather than the straight cuts.
 In such cases, using an efficient tile nipper is beneficial as the snap cutters can’t make the irregular cuts.
-Also, know as the nibbling tool, it can be used to make a half inch or an entire inch distant cuts from the edge by making the scoring lines.
+Also, known as the nibbling tool, it can be used to make a half inch or an entire inch distant cuts from the edge by making the scoring lines.
 This tool is also used to make notches or tiny cutout.
 The best part about the nippers is that they are relatively chip ranging from $10-$25 based on their quality.
-However, the drawback of a tile nipper is that the cuts that are made using it are not clean, unlike the rest two tools.
+However, the drawback of a tile nipper is that the cuts that are made using it are not as clean, unlike the rest two tools.

 - To make a cut using the tile nipper, initially use a snap cutter for scoring the lines.